Substratum in Vedic Sanskrit: Lost donor languages

-Language of the Bactria–Margiana Archaeological Complex (BMAC)
+Language of the Bactria–Margiana Archaeological Complex (the BMAC substrate)

-Terms borrowed from an otherwise unknown language include those relating to cereal-growing and breadmaking (bread, ploughshare, seed, sheaf, yeast), waterworks (canal, well), architecture (brick, house, pillar, wooden peg), tools or weapons (axe, club), textiles and garments (cloak, cloth, coarse garment, hem, needle) and plants (hemp, mustard, soma plant).
+Terms borrowed from an otherwise unknown substrate language, sometimes called the BMAC substrate, include those relating to cereal-growing and breadmaking (“bread”; “ploughshare”; “seed”; “sheaf”; “yeast”), waterworks (“canal”; “well”), architecture (“brick”; “house”; “pillar”; “wooden peg”), tools or weapons (“axe”; “club”), textiles and garments (“cloak”; “cloth”; “coarse garment”; “hem”; “needle”) and plants (“hemp”; “mustard”; “soma plant”).
 Lubotsky pointed out that the phonological and morphological similarity of 55 loanwords in Iranian and in Sanskrit indicate that both share a common substratum, or perhaps two dialects of the same substratum.
-He concludes that the BMAC language of the population of the towns of Central Asia (where Indo-Iranians must have arrived in the 2nd millennium BC) and the language spoken in Punjab (see Harappan below) were intimately related.
+He concludes that the BMAC language of the population of the towns of Central Asia (where Indo-Iranians must have arrived in the 2nd millennium BCE) and the language spoken in Punjab (see Harappan below) were intimately related.
 However, the prevailing interpretation is that Harappan is not related, and the 55 loanwords entered Proto-Indo-Iranian during its development in the Sintashta culture in distant contact with the Bactria–Margiana Archaeological Complex, and then many more words with the same origin enriched Old Indic as it developed among pastoralists who integrated with and perhaps ruled over the declining BMAC.